Wathuomichael/heart-disease-classification/README.md

 Higher blood pressure seems to be an indicator of having risk of future heart disease as shown in the two plots above where the average systolic and diastolic blood pressure is higher in cases with risk of heart disease.

-### Predictions
+### Model Performance
-The model was fitted using a training set which was a random sample of 70% of the dataset.
+The models were fitted using a training set which was a random sample of 70% of the dataset.
 Predictions were done using the remaining observations.
+We used PR(Precision Recall) curves to visualize the difference in each models performance and as they are also suitable for an imbalanced dataset and they also focus more on the positive class which is more critical in this classification problem.

 | Actual \ Predicted | 0 (No Disease) | 1 (Heart Disease) |
 |--------------------|----------------|--------------------|